imtannu/OnlineContactApp-SpringMVC-MySQL/README.md

 #Basic Security
 ------------------------------------------------------------------------------------------------------------------------------------
 #How to Run this Project
 #Download Project or Clone project
+#import capp.sql file in mysql workbench
+#enter your mysql password in springconfig.java file & save
 #import existing maven project in Eclipse
 #Right click on project in eclipse
 #Select Run On Server